PythonBiellaGroup/Bear/CONTRIBUTING.md

 # How too contribute

+Contributions it's the most important things for us!!

+We are a community and without your help and the help of the contributors we cannot do nothing :)

+So first of all: THANK YOU!

+If you want to contribute to this repository please check this requirements before:

+- Have poetry and python installed: check the `pyproject.toml` to find the right versions used in this project
+- You can install and use also `pdm`, it's configured but not officially supported in this repository
+- Have `makefile` or `just` installed.
+We suggest to use `just` because it's more modern and easily to install also on windows.

-# Develop
+## Develop

-# Testing
+## Testing

-# Submitting changes
+## Submitting changes

-# Coding conventions
+## Coding conventions

-# Other informations and support
+## Other informations and support